Learning directed acyclic graphs based on sparsest permutations

-The faithfulness assumption is significantly stronger than the Markov assumption since it requires that $\emph{all}$ CI relations of $\mathbb{P}$ are correctly inferred from $G^*$.
-Unfortunately, the faithfulness assumption is very sensitive to hypothsis testing errors for inferring CI statements from data and has been shown to be quite restrictive, especially for graphs with undirected cycles in the skeleton (see Uhler et al.~\cite{UhlerRasBuYu}).
-This is the case since multiple paths between pairs of nodes can cause path cancellation and lead to additional unfaithful CI relations.
-A number of relaxations of the faithfulness assumption have been suggested, such as:
+The faithfulness assumption requires that $\emph{all}$ CI relations of $\mathbb{P}$ are encoded in $G^*$.
+Unfortunately, this assumption is very sensitive to hypothesis testing errors for inferring CI relations from data; almost-violations are frequent especially in graphs with cycles in the skeleton~\citep{UhlerRasBuYu}.
+A number of attempts have been made to modify constraint-based algorithms to adjust for weaker conditions than faithfulness (e.g.,~\citet{Lemiere,RamseySpirtesZhang, ZhangSpirtes08, SpirtesZhang13}), always at a computational cost~\citep{Spirtes_3faces}.
+The weakest known sufficient conditions for identifying $\mathcal{M}(G^*)$ are given by the \emph{restricted-faithfulness} assumption.